andymeneely/project-timber-wolf/scenarios/rivercity/booklet.md

 > Loading dock is one entrypoint, then tunnel under the south wall.
 {:.text-message}

-> This needs to look like a regular robbery, so get cash {:.text-message}

 **Objectives:**

   * A character must have the Documents in a hideout(*) and the end of Escape
-  * Gain $6k worth of cash during the heist phase

 **Special rules:**

   * TUNNEL.
-During planning, place an entrance in one of the designated areas.
+During planning, place an entrance in one of the indicated spaces.
   * HIDEOUTS.
 Characters must end on a Hideout (*) space, or are busted.
 Max 2 characters per hideout.
   * Safe requires 6x🧩 and contains the documents
   * Keycard (see rules)